-Here, Plaintiff undertook significant risk and burden in coming forward and filing suit against Defendants as named Plaintiff.
+Here, Plaintiff undertook significant risk and burden in coming forward and filing suit against Defendant as named Plaintiff, answering discovery, and actively participating in prosecuting this action.
 See Guippone v.
 BH S & B Holdings, LLC (S.D.N.Y., Oct.
 28, 2011, No. 09 CIV.
 01029 CM) 2011 WL 5148650, at 7 ("Today, the fact that a plaintiff has filed a federal lawsuit is searchable on the internet and may become known to prospective employers when evaluating that person.").
-Although Plaintiff could likely have confidentially resolved her individual claims, she was willing to risk exposure and act as the named Plaintiff to secure a remedy not only for herself, but for her fellow workers who might be unwilling, afraid, or unable to bring their own case.
+Although Plaintiff could likely have confidentially resolved his individual claims, he was willing to risk exposure and act as the named Plaintiff to secure a remedy not only for himself, but for his fellow workers who might be unwilling, afraid, or unable to bring their own case.
 The risk of retaliation and deterred future employment weighs in favor of the requested enhancement payment.